Khalid Kareem

-Khalid Ali Kareem (born April 28, 1998) is an American professional football linebacker for the Atlanta Falcons of the National Football League (NFL).
+Khalid Ali Kareem (born April 28, 1998) is an American professional football defensive lineman for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish and was selected by the Cincinnati Bengals in the fifth round of the 2020 NFL draft.
+He previously played for the Indianapolis Colts, Chicago Bears, and Atlanta Falcons.

 Early life

 Kareem attended Harrison High School in Farmington, Michigan.
 He committed to the University of Notre Dame to play college football.

 College career

 Kareem played at Notre Dame from 2016 to 2019.
 During his career, he had 108 tackles and 13 sacks.